KYRA HARTIGAN: ON KNOWING YOURSELF

-In our voyeuristic, chronically-online era, everything you post online says something about who you are.
+In our chronically-online era, putting anything online feels like making a statement on who you are.

 Gracie: How do you combat the pressure to box yourself in?
 To explain yourself?
 To be easily digestible, especially on social media?